yamnihcg/cuDFvPandas/README.md

 **Jupyter Notebook** <br />
 In the Jupyter Notebook, set num_months = 1 and operation = 'all' in the appropriate cell (refer to Step 3 in Running the Tool - Jupyter Notebook)

 One this step is done, the performance numbers and subsequent visualizations are visible.
-Performance numbers are displayed as follows:

 **Performance Numbers**
 ```